 The period during which American Crystal Sugar Company plants are in operation to process sugarbeets into sugar and agri-products is referred to as the "campaign."

 During the campaign, the company's factories operate 24 hours per day, seven days per week.
 In the Red River Valley, the campaign typically begins in September and continues until the available supply of sugarbeets has been depleted, which generally occurs in May of the following year.

 Based on current processing capacity, an average campaign lasts approximately 260 days, assuming normal crop yields.
 At the Sidney, Montana, factory, the campaign begins in late September or early October and generally concludes in February.

 While the timing of the company's processing activities are connected to the start of the harvest and the available supply of sugarbeets, the sales of sugar and agri-products occur ratably throughout the year.

 Market and Competition

-The United States refined sugar market has grown at about 1-2 percent per year over the last ten years.
+The United States refined sugar market has grown at about 1-2 percent per year over the last 10 years.
 Corn sweeteners and non-nutritive sweeteners also constitute a large portion of the overall sweetener market.
-The Company believes that the United States annual market growth for sugar in the near future will be approximately 1.0 percent.
+American Crystal Sugar Company believes that the United States annual market growth for sugar in the near future will be approximately 1.0 percent.

-The Company generally employs approximately 1,400 full-time employees, of which approximately 1,100 are hourly and 300 are salaried.
-In addition, the Company generally employs approximately 900 hourly seasonal workers, approximately 400 during the sugarbeet harvest and approximately 500 during the remainder of the sugarbeet processing campaign.
-During the sugarbeet harvest, the Company also contracts with third party agencies for approximately another 1,300 additional workers.
+American Crystal Sugar Company generally employs approximately 1,400 full-time employees, of which approximately 1,100 are hourly and 300 are salaried.
+In addition, the company generally employs approximately 900 hourly seasonal workers, approximately 400 during the sugarbeet harvest and approximately 500 during the remainder of the sugarbeet processing campaign.
+During the sugarbeet harvest, the company also contracts with third-party agencies for approximately another 1,300 additional workers.